izan8259/Izan/README.md

-# Izan
+# Personal-Portfolio-V2
  Website to practice raw HTML and CSS.

- Check it out at https://izanhuang.github.io/Izan/
+ Check it out at https://izanhuang.github.io/personal-portfolio-v2/